 - Green Onions – feel free to use more green onions than what the recipe calls for.

 - Herbs – I love the combination of cilantro and basil in this salad.
 Mint is another herb that goes well here.

 - Optional – something crunchy such as roasted peanuts or sliced almonds.

 You’ll also need ingredients for the chili garlic dressing:

-- Soy Sauce – low sodium
+- Soy Sauce – I like low sodium soy sauce.

-- Chili Garlic Sauce – it’s a coarsely blended sauce with chili peppers, rice vinegar, garlic, salt, and sometimes sugar.
+- Chili Garlic Sauce – coarsely blended sauce with chili peppers, rice vinegar, garlic, salt, and sometimes sugar.
 It can be found in the Asian section of the store.
 It has a very distinct texture and flavor.

-- Fresh Lime Juice – from about 1 lime
+- Fresh Lime Juice – from about 1 lime.

 - Garlic – finely mince or grate the garlic.
 You can also use a garlic press.